|

 any textbook or research paper.
 You will find no clear answer.
 Nowhere

 will you find the root cause of the rotation of galaxies!
-Of course,
+It is

 directions!?